 Considering room shape and layout

-Now, an audiophile may not have complete control of the shape of a room, but layout is definitely important.
+Now, you may not have complete control of the shape of a room, but layout is definitely important.
 The shape of a room can have a dramatic impact on the acoustics.
 This is especially true for irregularly shaped rooms when considering reflection and how the sound can bounce around.

 When designing a room from scratch, the shape is arguably the most important thing.
 A lot of mathematical models are involved, and the process is often much more intricate than many would think.
 They may even consider using different devises to control certain issues that already exist due to shape, such as big echoes.